vickev/howdypix/apps/webapp/README.md

-# @howdypix/app-worker
+# @howdypix/app-webapp

-This process is responsible to:

-- Wait for photos to process (exif, thumbnails)
-- Send the result of the process to RabbitMQ
+Display the interface of the application that interact with the GraphQL server to retrieve the information.

-It is possible to start multiple workers that will process simultaneously the photos.